AhmedAamerr/Ecommerce-Automation-POM-TestNG/README.md

 mvn clean install

 ### **Execution**
-Run tests using Maven:
-mvn test
+Execute the needed test class via IDE

 ### **Test Reports**
 After the test execution, a detailed HTML report is generated in the test-output/ folder.